jafarlihi/eemit/README.md

 # eemit
-eemit is a Java event emitter library
+eemit is a Java event emitter library.
+It lets you emit objects (from multiple places) of the specified type in a given channel and handle them elsewhere in code by subscribing to that channel.

 ### Install
 Maven: